 If you’re looking to sip some wine with that pizza, you will probably want to go for Italian.
 Any number of Chiantis can do the trick–the Erik Banti Carato Toscana is a good value and tends to be widely available.
 If you want to try something different, I like the 2014 Luccarelli Negroamaro from Puglia, which can be had for $10 to $12.

-Whether you are cheering for the Falcons or the Pats on Sunday, I’m sure we can all agree that enjoying the game with family, friends plus good food and drink is a pleasant way to spend a Sunday evening.
+Whether you are cheering for the Eagles or the Pats on Sunday, I’m sure we can all agree that enjoying the game with family, friends plus good food and drink is a pleasant way to spend a Sunday evening.
 Enjoy!